 The Community Outreach Program in the participating communities of Colchester, Essex, Hinesburg, Milton, Richmond, Shelburne, South Burlington, Williston, and Winooski was inspired by Burlington’s Street Outreach model.
 In the participating towns, Outreach Specialists work in partnership with local and regional law enforcement to respond to individuals with unmet social service needs, often due to mental health or substance use issues.

-Our Drug Treatment Court is part of a national effort that recognizes that criminal behavior is often the result of a mental health or substance use issue.
+Our Treatment Courts, on both State and Federal levels are part of a national effort that recognizes that criminal behavior is often the result of mental health and/or substance use issues.
+Treatment Courts bring together judiciary, prosecution, defense bar, and Howard Center to provide treatment for non-violent offenders whose crimes were a result of substance use and mental health-related issues.
+Unlike other courts, Treatment Courts focus on helping non-violent offenders with substance use or mental health-related issues to find restoration in recovery and become productive citizens.
 Our goal is to provide treatment, avoid incarceration, and help individuals develop a healthy lifestyle.

 To graduate from the program, individuals need to be:

-- Enrolled in a Medication Assisted Treatment Program (MAT)
+- 100% free from all non-prescribed substances and/or enrolled in a Medication Assisted Treatment Program (MAT)

 - Have stable housing